 - One-on-one conversations (e.g. about career planning or individual support options)

 - Talks (e.g. application formalities for certain companies )

-- Round tables, panels (e.g. with company representatives discussing benefits of their organisations)
+- Round tables, panels (e.g. with company representatives discussing the benefits of their organisations)

 - Interviews with company representatives, experts, applicants

-- Workshops and services like for example CV checks, free application photoshoots, application- or assessment center trainings are offered
+- Workshops and services like for example CV checks, free application photoshoots, and application- or assessment centre training are offered

 Advantages of virtual career fairs

 Even though not everyone would call themselves a virtual enthusiast like I tend to describe myself, we know that the virtual space offers a lot of possibilities.
 However, we do not make full use of them.